This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Well-done roast | 160°F – little or no remaining pink |

-The temperature you cook your prime rib at is up to you, depending on the tastes of you and your family!
-I like my beef medium-rare, but feel free to adjust the temperature based on what your family will enjoy.
+The temperature at which you cook your prime rib is up to you and your family’s tastes!
+I like my beef medium-rare but feel free to adjust the temperature based on what your family will enjoy.
 Check out my full Beef Temperature Guide for even more details!

 Try my prime rib recipes with my seasoning for prime rib!
 See my Prime Rib Cooking Guide for a comprehensive guide on cooking prime rib.